 - the pre-set force during the setting process

-A nib is not a flat sheet but curved.
-This makes it stiffer, and the movement becomes rather complicated.
+A nib is not a flat sheet but curved (mostly).
+This makes it stiffer, and the movements of the tines become rather complicated.
 Instead of using more words, I would like to invite you to undertake another experiment, yourself.
 There are easy to follow instructions in photo 5.

 In the chapter on How to…for Nibs I explains this more in depth around photo 5.
-This process is performed during the setting of the nib, which I describe later in the manufacturing process in more detail.
+This process is performed during the setting of the nib, which I describe in the article Nib Manufacturing in more detail.

-When pressure is applied to such nib the slit widens on the top side more than on the side contacting the paper; in some designs, it actually closes, sketch 4.
+When pressure is applied to such a nib, the slit widens on the top side more than on the side contacting the paper; in some designs, it actually closes, sketch 4.
 This is highly disadvantageous because with more pressure more ink needed and not less.

 More about the Slit